simonjosefsson/graphwalker.org/content/docs/path_generators_and_stop_conditions.md

 Tries to run the shortest path through a model, but in a fast fashion.
 This is how the algorithm works:

-Choose an edge not yet visited by random.
+1. Choose an edge not yet visited by random.<br>
-Select the shortest path to that edge using Dijkstra's algorithm Walk that path, and mark all those edges being executed as visited.
+2. Select the shortest path to that edge using Dijkstra's algorithm<br>
+3. Walk that path, and mark all those edges being executed as visited.<br>
-When reaching the selected edge in step 1, start all over, repeating steps 1->4.
+4. When reaching the selected edge in step 1, start all over, repeating steps 1->4.<br>
-The algorithm works well an very large models, and generates reasonably short sequences.
-The downside is when useed in conjunction with ESFM.
+5. The algorithm works well an very large models, and generates reasonably short sequences.
+The downside is when used in conjunction with ESFM.
 The algorithm can choose a path which is blocked by a guard.

 ### a_star